 This is a system of interlocking pads that can be used to create the base.
 Many say it is just as good as concrete, in addition to being significantly cheaper.

-Spa pads may be plastic, but they can take the weight!
+An EZ pad may be plastic, but it can take the weight!

 And unlike loading up 60 or so stone pavers into your car from Lowe’s, this thing only weighs 15 pounds total for an 8’x8′ pad, delivered to your door for free from Amazon!

 CLICK HERE to see my pick for a spa pad on Amazon.